 Why Play the Packline Defense?

-The packline defense is a great defense to run, especially in today’s game, because players are far better with the basketball in their hands than moving without the ball.
+The packline defense is a great defense to run because players are far better with the basketball in their hands.
 The entire defense is predicated on taking away driving lanes, which fits right into taking away what today’s players are best at.

 Packline Defense – How Do You Play It?